KittyGiraudel/site/_posts/2014-11-25-specificity-in-sass.md

 In reality, even a selector with a single class should have greater specificity than a selector with **any** number of (solely) element type selectors.

-<blockquote class="pull-quote--right">We're going to need a bigger base.</blockquote>
+> We’re going to need a bigger base.

 ![What if we tried more power by XKCD](/assets/images/specificity-in-sass/xkcd.png)